danielsobrado/CCDAK-Exam-Questions/Kafka-Streams/README.md

 7. **Producing to Co-Partitioned Topics**: When producing messages to co-partitioned topics, ensure that the keys used for partitioning are consistent and that messages destined to be joined together use the same keys.

+### Parallel processing

+Kafka Streams scales by allowing multiple threads of execution within one instance of the application and by supporting load balancing between distributed instances of the application.
+You can run the Streams application on one machine with multiple threads or on multiple machines; in either case, all active threads in the application will balance the data processing work.

+The Streams engine parallelizes the execution of a topology by splitting it into tasks.
+The number of tasks is determined by the Streams engine and depends on the number of partitions in the topics that the application processes.
+Each task is responsible for a subset of the partitions: the task subscribes to those partitions and consumes events from them.
+For every event it consumes, the task executes all the processing steps that apply to this partition in order before eventually writing the result to the sink.
+These tasks are the basic unit of parallelism in Kafka Streams, as each task can execute independently of others.

 ### Best Practices for Kafka Streams

 - **State Management**: Leverage state stores and interactive queries efficiently to manage state.